OWC Product Philosophy of Maximizing Resources Successfully Extended to Business Sustainability Initiatives

-Woodstock, IL – April 22, 2015 – Other World Computing (OWC), a leading zero emissions Mac and PC technology company, announced today on Earth Day that as part of the company’s sustainability program, it will soon produce enough on-site wind and solar power to cover all energy needs for four facilities in three states (Illinois, Texas and Nevada), becoming completely energy independent due to its adoption of alternative energy sources.
+Woodstock, IL – April 22, 2015 – Other World Computing (OWC) is a leading zero emissions Mac and PC technology company.
+For they announced on Earth Day and as part of the company’s sustainability program big things.
+For it will soon produce enough on-site wind and solar power to cover all energy needs for four facilities.
+That’s in three states (Illinois, Texas and Nevada).
+Thereby becoming completely energy independent due to its adoption of alternative energy sources.

-OWC provides customers with products that allow them to maximize the longevity of their technology products and to improve the performance of those products.
-Since 2003, OWC has worked to extend this approach to its business operations, with the result that the company currently recycles 97 percent of its solid waste materials; received LEED® Platinum Certification by the Green Building Certification Institute in 2010; and will soon reach its goal of generating more power than it consumes.
+OWC provides customers with products that allow them to maximize the longevity of their technology products.
+Also to improve the performance of those products.
+Since 2003, OWC has worked to extend this approach to its business operations.
+That’s with the result that the company currently recycles 97 percent of its solid waste materials.
+For they received LEED® Platinum Certification by the Green Building Certification Institute in 2010.
+Also they will soon reach its goal of generating more power than it consumes.

-Even factoring in a total of four operational centers in three states, OWC’s current solar and wind generation still provides for approximately 88% of its total annual power needs, and OWC stipulates that any remaining power be purchased from available local renewable power providers.
+Also OWC stipulates that any remaining power be purchased.
+That’s from available local renewable power providers.
 The goal is to generate beyond the need of the organization at large.
-To achieve this, a new project has already commenced to utilize the roof of the 37,000 square foot Woodstock HQ operation for solar generation.
-Following the completion of this project, expected by early summer 2015, OWC will not only generate more power than is used at its four facilities, but will also add excess, clean wind and solar energy to the local power grid, and be able to continue to self-power as OWC continues to expand to new facilities in the future.
+To achieve this, a new project has already commenced.
+That’s to utilize the roof of the 37,000 square foot Woodstock HQ operation.
+All for solar generation.
+Following the completion of this project, expected by early summer 2015.
+For then OWC will not only generate more power than is used at its four facilities.
+Yet it will also add excess, clean wind and solar energy to the local power grid.
+Then to be able to continue to self-power.
+That’s as OWC continues to expand to new facilities in the future.

 Starting with an aggressive corrugated box recycling program in 2003, OWC has expanded its solid waste recycling program to include all paper, plastic, and aluminum cans.
 The total of recorded recycled solid waste in 2005 was 32.5 tons.
 After moving to its new facility in 2008, OWC’s tally of recycled solid waste from 2008 to 2015 reached an impressive total of 287.3 tons — materials that otherwise would have become part of the solid waste stream.